CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## Traffic Flow

-ESXi hypervisors can reach each other's TEP addresses, and build Geneve tunnels for the overlay VM traffic.
+ESXi hypervisors can reach each other's TEP addresses and build Geneve tunnels for the overlay VM traffic.

 Two traffic flow examples are described below.

 ### Layer 2 Virtualized Traffic

 Both VMs are assigned to the same VMware logical segment (logical switch), which means they are in the same subnet.
 Each segment has its own unique Virtual Network Identifier (VNI) assigned by NSX-T. This VNI is added into the Geneve packet header on the source TEP.
-The destination TEP identifies which segment the traffic belongs to based on this VNI.
+The destination TEP identifies which segment the traffic belongs to base on this VNI.
 All segments that share the same Overlay Transport Zone, uses the same TEP addresses to establish the tunnels.
 It is possible to have more than one Overlay TZ on the N-VDS, but for this case, more VLANs needs to be configured and advertised on the underlay switches.
-This scenario, uses only one Overlay TZ (one TEP VLAN).
+This scenario uses only one Overlay TZ (one TEP VLAN).

 {{<figure src="/images/guides/cumulus-nsxt/Pure_L2_VNI.JPG">}}